 - Identifying the area (Post Code, City, State, Country, etc.) where the company was getting more profits or orders.

 - Find the correlation between the Sales and Profit or Product Manufacturing Cost vs. Sale Price.

 - Understand the customer purchase patterns, including age, behavior, location, etc.

 - Understand the Sale over the years by comparing this year with previous, monthly-based comparisons, and so on.

-With the help of all the above information, one can quickly identify the issues within the business.
+With the above information’s help, one can quickly identify the issues within the business.
 It also helps to make decisions without further damage or to improve sales.
 For example, when a company wants to introduce a new product, these data analytics help them understand customer behavior.

 Apart from all the above, it is all about big data nowadays.
-It is humanly impossible to understand or make a business decision by seeing the trillions of records we get every day or hourly.
-What if we have the best data visualization tool like this one that will generate good visuals?
+It is humanly impossible to understand or make a business decision by seeing the trillions of records we get daily or hourly.
+What if we have the best data visualization tool like this one to generate good visuals?

 Why is Tableau the best Data Visualization in 2023?